-Each year, much interest is focused on the winners of the Dubai Lynx awards.
-The Middle East and North Africa (MENA) campaigns, agencies, clients, networks and countries that have been successful are given a platform in our region.
+Each year, much interest is focused on the winners of Dubai Lynx.
+The campaigns, agencies, brands, networks and countries that have been successful are given a platform in our region.

 But before there are winners, there’s judging.

 Enormous consideration is given to who will judge the work and how.
 The high calibre of our juries is matched by the high standards that we hold them to and the rigorous processes they undertake.